-Our Reading program encompasses several approaches: teacher modeling of oral reading, guided reading, independent reading, explicit instruction of reading skills, vocabulary strategies, and interdisciplinary reading and writing.
-We read occasionally from a basal reader as is done in the first and second grade programs at our school, but we also begin reading bigger novels and doing more interdisciplinary theme units in the third grade.
-As the reader becomes more adept in his/her reading skills at this age, novels allow for more in-depth character and plot analysis and opportunities for related research and projects.
-When we read novels, students will have a copy of the selection that they “check out” from our classroom library.
-The Accelerated Reading program gives the children an opportunity to keep track of their outside reading as well as to read at their "comfort zone."
-One of our favorite novels in the third grade is usually Little House on the Prairie by Laura Ingalls Wilder.
-This wonderful story ties in so well with many of our topics in social studies and, as such, allows for integrated reading/social studies units.
-We also read Stuart Little and Tale of Despereaux in the third grade in an integrated math/art/reading unit.
-We read Haiku Hike and enjoy a week-long outdoor education unit incorporating reading, writing, technology, and art.
-Our third grade reading students enjoy starring in the play Vacation to Mars in another integrated lesson, this time reading/science.
-Reader’s Theater is another favorite of our third grade students.
-In regards to reading, our goal in third grade is to inspire a love for the written word and create enthusiastic, lifetime readers!
+Our Reading program encompasses several approaches: guided reading, independent reading, explicit instruction of reading skills, explicit instruction of vocabulary strategies, and interdisciplinary reading and writing.
+We begin reading longer novels and doing more interdisciplinary theme units in the third grade.
+As the reader becomes more adept in his/her reading skills at this age, longer novels allow for a more in-depth character and plot analysis and for increased opportunities for related research and projects.
+The Accelerated Reading program gives the children opportunities to track independent reading.
+A couple of our favorite novels in the third grade are The Tale Of Despereaux and Because Of Winn Dixie, two award-winning books by Newbery-award winning author Kate diCamillo.
+Our third grade reading students enjoy starring in the play Vacation To Mars in an interdisciplinary unit between reading and science.
+Reader’s Theater is always a favorite of our third grade students.
+In regard to reading, our goal in third grade is to inspire a love for the written word and create enthusiastic, lifetime readers!

 The Math program provides the student with an opportunity to learn math through involvement, understanding, practice, and application.
 We begin the year with place value and a review of addition and subtraction.
 We then begin working on the two big areas of mastery for the third grader: multiplication and division.
 The third grader will also be introduced to "real" multiplication (several digits times one and two digits) and "real" division (a number containing several digits divided by a one digit divisor).
-Fairly thorough (for third grade, that is) introductions to geometry and fractions are given, and continued work on measurement, graphing, numeration, time, and money are also part of the third grade math program.
+Fairly thorough (for third grade, that is) introductions to geometry and fractions are given, and continued work on measurement; graphing, numeration, time, and money are also part of the third grade math program.
 Math is so much more than the computation of numbers.
 We give students many opportunities to develop logical and creative thinking skills while solving math-related problems.
 We also provide opportunities for cooperative and educational games, the use of manipulatives, and real-life applications in mathematics lessons.
-Our goal here is to have students deepen their understanding of mathematics concepts as opposed to merely memorizing facts and algorithms.
-Lastly, the beauty of Math and the spirit of Art combine so naturally that we create several Art/Math projects each year!
-It is our hope that students in third grade make strides in their ability to manipulate numbers and in thinking mathematically and logically.
-Above all, we hope the anxieties so often associated with this area of study are replaced with a LOVE and APPRECIATION of the MATHS!
+Our goal is to have students deepen their understanding of mathematics concepts as opposed to just having them (only) memorizing facts and algorithms.
+Lastly, the beauty of Math and the spirit of Art combine so naturally that we create several Art/Mat projects each year!

 Science is EXCITING!
 Our Science curriculum covers life science, physical science, earth science, environmental science, and health science.
 These areas are explored by the learning of factual information in a discussion-type environment and through hands-on experiments and projects that allow the student to see science at work in our world.
-Third grade students take an active role on our campus by managing sustainable gardens and monitoring the seedlings for the LSU Coastal Roots Program.
-We will also involve ourselves with environmental issues that pertain to our community!
+Third grade students take an active role by helping with sustainable gardens and learning about local environmental issues.
 Leader in Me Habits: “Think Win Win” and “Synergize.”
-Some favorite units of study include the solar system, ecosystems, rocks & minerals, and plants and their functions.
+Some favorite units of study include space, ecosystems, force and motion, rocks & minerals, matter, and plants and their functions.
 We also travel to The Houston Museum of Natural Science for an exciting "outer space" field trip via the Challenger Learning Center.
-Grade Science is super-exciting!!
+Science is super-exciting!